indigo-dc/oidc-agent/gitbook/oidc-agent.md

       --no-autoload          Disables the autoload feature: A token request cannot load the needed configuration.
 The user has to do it with oidc-add.
+      --no-webserver         This option applies only when the authorization code flow is used. oidc-agent will not start a webserver.
+Redirection to oidc-gen through a
+                             custom uri scheme redirect uri and 'manual' redirect is possible.
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.
   -t, --lifetime=TIME        Sets a default value in seconds for the maximum